JerryIshihara/Java_Mobile_App--CSC207/README.md

-# Set up instruction
-1. Get URL from Markus: [https://markus.teach.cs.toronto.edu/git/csc207-2018-09-reg/group_0621](https://markus.teach.cs.toronto.edu/git/csc207-2018-09-reg/group_0621)
-2. Use Android studio to clone the address:
-First, create a new Android project.
-Then input project from external model.
-3. Add Phase2 to the gradle project path.
-4. Select explicit model groups.
-Then use default gradle wrapper.
-5. You might get the message "Unregistered VS root detected", and you should choose "Add root".
-6. Then download Phase1 file from Markus and drag it into the Phase2 file.

 # How to run the program
 Firstly, user is directed to login/ signup interface, where he can either choose Create Account if he hasn't registered yet or login directly.
 Afterwards, he is directed to user interface, in which he can choose to play three different games (sliding tile, sudoku, subtract square), delete account or delete game data.
 After user clicks a game, he enters into game start interface and can start playing the game!
 Different games have common functionalities.
 For example, save game, load game, user scoreboard, game scoreboard, etc. Meanwhile, they have their own functionalities as well.
 For instance, Sudoku has start over button which can generate a new board to play, Subtract square has 'vs computer' mode and Sliding tile can choose different level of complexity.
 For more details about the functionality of different games, please check the Functionalities part.